 At the same time, the organization retained enough employees to continue to build on its original premise of multimedia information via regular posts.

-The focus this time around was to compile data and provide monthly stock picks and financial services to premium subscribers.
+The focus this time around was to compile data and provide monthly investment ideas to premium subscribers.

-With The Fool’s revamped website you can search specific investor topics and stay up to date on investment news and data curated by the company.
+With The Fool’s revamped website, you can search for specific investor topics and stay up to date on investment news and data curated by the company.

 The Fool’s Hard Work Pays Off